trixi-framework/ParaviewCatalyst.jl/README.md

 activates live visualization.
 The data can also be viewed on a remote machine.
 In this case `options.CatalystLiveURL` has to be adjusted to point to the remote machine.
 Once a pipeline in ParaView has been set up, it can be exported as a script by selecting "File" from the main menu and then "Save Catalyst State".
-It might be required to modifiy this file afterwards.
+It might be required to modify this file afterwards.